 4. Ganghwa Island

 Located to the northwest of downtown Incheon lies Ganghwa Island.
-Due to its strategic location at the mouth of Han River, it has played a fair share of important roles throughout the course of history.
+Due to its strategic location at the mouth of the Han River, it has played a fair share of important roles throughout the course of history.
 That’s why you’ll discover many cultural and historical sites scattered across the island.
 Nonetheless, there are two must-visit spots that you have to make a stop at before you leave!

 The first being Chojijin Fortress.
-Built as a defence against attacks from the sea, Chojijin Fortress was the stage for many hard-fought battles between Korea and foreign forces, most notably the invasions by the U.S. and Japan that ultimately changed the course of history.
+Built as a defense against attacks from the sea, Chojijin Fortress was the stage for many hard-fought battles between Korea and foreign forces, most notably the invasions by the U.S. and Japan that ultimately changed the course of history.
 Moreover, since its reconstruction in 1973, the fortress continues to serve as a reminder of our past.

 Next is Jeondeungsa Temple, another historic site that has weathered the passing of time for over 1,500 years.
 With a far-reaching history as this, imagine all the things that this temple would have seen throughout its lifetime.
 In addition to its deep-rooted history, Jeondeungsa Temple definitely offers a sight for sore eyes.
 Be prepared to be taken aback by the vibrant colors and intricate designs that adorn the structures of the temple.
 Located within Samrangseong Fortress, don’t forget to put aside some time to look around the rest of the area.
 There’s so much more to see and do on Ganghwa Island!